mescobargodoy/sct-ctapipe-analysis/README.md

 ```

 # Extra comments
 I haven't tested these scripts extensively nor are all ctapipe options included here.
-Mainly reaching DL3 data products is not implemented nor processing of h5 files.
+I encourage the usage of *ctapieprocess.sh* to stay within *ctapipe* existing definitions.
+Reaching DL3 data products is not implemented nor processing of h5 files for *multictapipeprocess.sh* and *multictapipeprocess_cleaning.sh*.
 In addition, user specified configuration file is based on my own definition of variables not the ones defined in ctapipe.
 I tried to use a descriptive naming convention that resembles ctapipe parameter names.
 Feel free to raise any issues, comments, suggestions or questions.
 Many things can be improved and extra things can be added.

 # Contact
 Miguel Escobar Godoy